axeloz/vagrant-lamp/README.md

 The VM is disposable.
 All the data remains on the host computer.
 Just backup the host computer, you are sure not to loose anything (sources, databases, configuration files...).
 Did the VM crashed because you messed up with it?
 Just destroy it and restart it.
 You're good to go in no time.

 You may adapt the services configuration (like PHP for example) according to your needs.
-Just edit the [php.ini.erb](https://github.com/axeloz/vagrant-lamp/blob/master/cookbooks/lamp/templates/default/php.ini.erb) file, issue a `vagrant provision` and you're good to go.
+Just edit the [php.ini.erb](https://github.com/axeloz/vagrant-lamp/blob/master/cookbooks/lamp/templates/default/php.ini.erb) file, run a `vagrant provision` and you're good to go.

 For your team, it guaranties that all developers are using the exact same environment.
 Plus you get rid of the pain of installing a Linux environment from scratch.
 Let's say that a new developer joins the team, he's ready to dig into your projects in no time.
 Finally, the team members can run a `vagrant provision` in order to apply any recipe update if applicable.
 This is very convenient when the lead developer adds a new tool in the recipes, it can be deployed for the entire team with no hassle.